AIanumel2025/video-transcript-clip-extraction/README.md

 ## Next steps

-See `docs/build-plan.md` for the full list.
-Highest priority: replace the mocked duration estimate with a real windowed re-alignment call, and extract the working pipeline logic out of the notebook into version-controlled `.py` modules with a CLI entry point and tests.
+My next priority would be to extract the working pipeline logic out of the notebook into version-controlled `.py` modules with a CLI entry point and tests.